MatAtBread/nodent/README.md

 Differences from the ES7 specification
 --------------------------------------

 You can continue to use all the Nodent extensions with async/await capable engines.
 In the `use nodent-engine` mode, all ES7 standard async/await constructs are passed through unchanged, and only functions that use a Nodent extension are transformed.

+You can disable the _extensions_ (but not the _known differences_) by compiling with flag `parser:{ noNodentExtensions: true}` or the command line option `--noextensions`.
+Nodent will pass the code unalterted to the parser (acorn) which will fail the syntactic extensions.
+In this scenario, the dependency `acorn-es7-plugin` is not required (but will still be installed by default).
+The option only works with acorn >4.x.

 Extensions to the specification: